info@trapca.org / admissions@trapca.org +255 737 063 640

 • Analyse operational features of ECAs and how to address emerging challenges

-• Conceptualize organizational relationship between ECAs, relevant public sector entities and the commercial entities
+• Conceptualize organizational relationships between ECAs, relevant public sector entities and the commercial entities

 • Identify solutions to challenges and constraints associated with ECAs